liaolunhui/javascript-data-model/README.md

 ### update(updateTo,condition,orCondition)
 update object that match `condition`
-`updateTo` specify what property do you want to update to;
+`updateTo` specify what property do you want to update to,support multi property;
 ``` js
 dataModel.update({type:'wiki'})
 //update all data's `type` property to `wiki`